 Terra smiles at the mental image, but just shakes his head.

 “You’re no fun.”
 Puck leans back in his seat and braces himself against the underside of the table with his knees.
 A girl walking behind him veers around his outstretched form without looking.
-Terra knows that if he asked her why she took such a sudden detour, she would just stare at him in confusion and insist that she didn’t step around anyone.
+Terra knows that if he asked her why she took such a sudden detour, she would stare at him in confusion and say she just felt like it.
 Faerie glamour can be a frightening thing.
 “What’s the point of having me around if you won’t make use of me?”

 “You’re here to ‘protect and promote my well-being,’ not hex anyone who’s mean to me.”
 Terra unwraps the sandwich and bites into it.
 It takes all his willpower not to spit it back out.
 How did Puck know how disgusted Terra is by egg salad?
-Did he mention it at some point and forget?
+Was it a lucky guess, or did Terra mention it at some point and forget?
+He wasn’t always as careful with what he said around the so called “Fair Folk,” and he’s unsure whether he’s a good enough actor to fool one.

-“Speaking of which,” Terra says, putting his sandwich down and biting into some tasteless saltine crackers.
+“Speaking of which.”
+Terra puts his sandwich down and bites into some tasteless saltine crackers.
 “Let’s get started.
-How many Others are here?”
+How many fae are here?”

 Terra rolls his eyes and picks his words more carefully.
 “How many fae, other than yourself, did you sense since we entered the school building?”